LivePersonInc/developer-center/pages/Documents/Security&Authentication/ConsumerAuthentication/introduction.md

 *	**OpenID Connect**: A simple identity layer on top of the OAuth 2.0 protocol.
 In this case, the user delegates the access to their identity properties to the other service.
 OpenID Connect has been adopted by [numerous companies](http://openid.net/foundation/sponsoring-members/) including Google, Cisco, RSA, Verizon, PayPal, PingIdentity, Symantec, and more.

+*   **ID Token**: The ID Token is a security token that contains Claims about the Authentication of an End-User by an Authorization Server when using a Client, and potentially other requested Claims.
+The ID Token is represented as a JSON Web Token (JWT).
+[Read more](https://openid.net/specs/openid-connect-core-1_0.html).
+Currently, LivePerson suppoirts two methods for passing the ID Token: [implicit](https://oauth.net/2/grant-types/implicit/) or [code flow](https://oauth.net/2/grant-types/authorization-code/).

 *	**OAuth 2.0 code**: In some flows, instead of directly receiving the access_token, the Authentication Server provides a code which can be used only along with other secret information in order to get the access token.
 This way, the intermediator that passes the OAuth 2.0 code is not able to gain access to the data.

 *	**Code Flow**: An authentication flow in which LivePerson Service gets the authentication assertion directly from the customer authorization server.
 In OAuth 2.0, this flow is implemented using the OpenID Connect Code Flow.
 This flow is also called Server-to-Server flow, or simply Server Flow.